 - Keeping your palms in place, sit your butt back onto your heels.

 - Pause here for a moment, reaching forward with your finger tips.

 - Return to the starting position.

 For a deeper stretch, move your child's pose side to side, Becourtney recommends.
 Keeping your arms straight, walk your arms to the left and hold for five seconds.

 Stretching your triceps promotes overhead mobility, making this stretch great before you workout or even before you clean the house.
 Tightness in the triceps can limit you from reaching fully overhead and may even cause aches and pains, according to Chan.

 You should feel this stretch in the muscles around your neck, your armpits and your lats.

 Overhead Triceps Stretch

-- Stand tall with your arms at your sides.
+- Start standing tall with your arms at your sides.